nowaalex/af-utils/README.md

 * write documentation
 * implement position: sticky where it is supported
 * maybe pass props via context somehow to avoid memos and deep passing?
+* as models are extensible and most of the logics is taken away from react, it should be easy to implement List component